-Last night, a man wrote to a radio show to recall one Christmas – decades ago – when a he noticed that a car had broken down outside his home.
+Last night, a man wrote to a radio show to recall one Christmas – decades ago – when a stranger’s car broke down outside his home.

-The car had popped a flat tire.
-It was an old car, and there was no spare tire in the back.
-A family of three – a husband, wife and their child — were stranded with a flat tire on Christmas.
+The stranger’s car had a flat tire.
+It was an rickety old car, without a spare tire in the back.
+A family of three –- a husband, wife and their child — were stranded on Christmas.

 The man greeted the stranded family.
-He invited the mother and child to come inside his home, where his own wife fixed them tea.
+He invited them inside his home, where his wife fixed them tea.
 Then he drove the father to a 24-hour shop to look for a new tire.

 The stranded father protested that he couldn’t afford a new tire.
 So the man asked the shopkeeper if he had any good-quality used ones.

 The shopkeeper did, and offered it for $25.
 The man bought it as a Christmas gift for the stranded family.

 “How can I repay you?” the stranded father asked.